Trust Region Masking for Long-Horizon LLM Reinforcement Learning: Details on Off-Policy Mismatch in LLM-RL

-\paragraph{Floating-point non-associativity.} The root cause is that floating-point arithmetic is non-associative: $(a \oplus b) \oplus c \neq a \oplus (b \oplus c)$.
-In attention computations, the softmax denominator involves summing over context length, and different reduction orders yield different results.
-These differences, while small at each step, compound autoregressively over $T$ tokens.
+The root cause is floating-point non-associativity: $(a \oplus b) \oplus c \neq a \oplus (b \oplus c)$.
+Different parallel reduction orders in the softmax denominator yield slightly different results.
+While negligible for a single token, these errors compound autoregressively over $T$ steps.